BASF unveils new mosquito net in battle against malaria

 It said the net will provide protection for at least three years or 20 washes.

-The new Interceptor G2 insecticide-treated net is expected to be available to health ministries and aid organizations from toward the end of this year, BASF said.
+The new Interceptor G2 insecticide-treated net is expected to be available to health ministries and aid organisations from towards the end of this year, BASF said.

 BASF is also waiting for the WHO to evaluate another chlorfenapyr product, an indoor spray for walls and ceilings called Sylando 240SC.

 "This development breakthrough strengthens my personal belief that we really can be the generation to end malaria for good," Egon Weinmueller, head of BASF's public health business, said.

-Reporting by Patricia Weiss; Writing by Victoria Bryan; Editing by Maria Sheahan
+(Reporting by Patricia Weiss; Writing by Victoria Bryan; Editing by Maria Sheahan)